Koigor97/Koigor97/README.md

 **Samuel** is my given name but I like my tribal name more, **"Koigor"**.
 It means _**fight the war**_.
 I was born toward the end of my country's civil war.
 I'm a Sierra Leonean from the Republic of Sierra Leone (West Africa).
 Home to beautiful people and beaches.
-As well as home to Idris Elba, Anthony Rudiger and many more.

 ---